 Plan Administrator.
-The Plan Administrators, Dan Norris, Director of MOT,, Maintenance Supervisor, Nestor Campana, Project Coordinator are responsible for implementing the Heat Stress Prevention Program, monitoring work area heat conditions and for ensuring that employees are trained to recognize the signs and symptoms of heat stress illnesses or injury and what to do if these occur.
+The Plan Administrators, Dan Norris, Director of MOT, and the Maintenance Supervisor are responsible for implementing the Heat Stress Prevention Program, monitoring work area heat conditions and for ensuring that employees are trained to recognize the signs and symptoms of heat stress illnesses or injury and what to do if these occur.